quandl/quandl-python/FOR_ANALYSTS.md

 After the download is finished, the filename of the downloaded zip file will be returned.

-Sometime it takes a while to generate the zip file, you'll get a message while the file is being generated.
-Once the file is generated, it will start download the zip file.
+Sometimes it takes a while to generate the zip file, you'll get a message while the file is being generated.
+Once the file is generated, it will start the download of the zip file.

 #### Available parameters: